Remittance firms hesitant to support BTC despite legal tender law in El Salvador By Cointelegraph - Up News Info

 Remittance firms hesitant to support BTC despite legal tender law in El Salvador

-Despite El Salvador’s recently passed law mandating as legal tender, local remittance firms are reportedly hesitant to adopt BTC.
+Despite El Salvador’s recently passed law mandating as legal tender, local remittance firms are reportedly hesitant to adopt Bitcoin (BTC).

 Continue Reading on Coin Telegraph